schlarpc/overengineered-cloudfront-s3-static-website/README.md

     --capabilities CAPABILITY_IAM
 ```

-To deploy a CloudFront distribution with automatic TLS certificates from ACM:
+To deploy a website with automatic TLS certificates (given your DNS is hosted on Route 53):

 ```
 aws cloudformation --region us-east-1 deploy --stack-name automatic-acm-distribution \